tapis-project/uh-hpc-in-the-cloud/block3/intro-singularity.md

 ## 2. Singularity Installation

 We don't have to install singularity for this workshop as it is already installed on the VM but the instructions below are useful outside of this workshop.
+Jump to section [2.4](https://github.com/tapis-project/hpc-in-the-cloud/blob/master/block3/intro-singularity.md#24-check-installation)

 Singularity homepage: [http://sylabs.io](http://sylabs.io/)

 While Singularity is more likely to be used on a remote system, e.g. HPC or cloud, you may want to develop your own containers first on a local machine or dev system.

-### 2.1 Setting up your Laptop
+## 2.1 Setting up your Laptop

 To Install Singularity on your laptop or desktop PC follow the instructions from Singularity: [Install Singularity Windows or Mac ](https://sylabs.io/guides/3.2/user-guide/installation.html#install-on-windows-or-mac) or [Install Singularity on Linux](https://sylabs.io/guides/3.2/user-guide/installation.html#install-on-linux)

-### 2.2 HPC
+## 2.2 HPC

 Load the Singularity module on a HPC